 Good oral care is imperative for the long-lasting function of the dental bridge.
 Fortunately, this is simple.
 Dental bridge care involves:

-• Brushing teeth twice a day.
+- Brushing teeth twice a day

-• Flossing teeth once a day using a special flosser around the bridge.
+- Flossing teeth once a day using a special flosser around the bridge

-• Maintaining your dental checkups and cleanings according to your specific needs.
+- Maintaining your dental checkups and cleanings according to your specific needs

 Dental Bridges Vs. Dental Implants

 Dental bridges are less expensive initially, particularly for replacing more than one missing tooth.
 However, bridges primarily last around a decade, so you will need to replace your bridge at least once or twice, depending on your age.
 This can make the cost closer to that of an implant.
-Bridge wearers also need to be aware of what they eat, as overly chewy, sticky foods can sometimes dislodge or damage the bridge.
+Bridge wearers must also be aware of what they eat, as overly chewy, sticky foods can sometimes dislodge or damage the bridge.
 Plus, habits such as chewing ice may damage your bridge.

 Schedule A Consultation

 If you have missing teeth, dental bridges may be a good option for you.
-Contact Dr. Lenny Slepchik, DDS at 514-875-7971 to schedule a consultation.
+Contact Lenny Slepchik, DDS at 514-875-7971 to schedule a consultation.
 We are located in downtown Montreal, next to the Fairmont Queen Elizabeth Hotel, across from Place Ville Marie, Metro McGill, or Metro Bonaventure.